Tom Holland is already a crowd-favorite Spider-man.

 Marvel is trying to build an empire of inter-connected films.
 The last thing they want to do is give the audience PTSD over Tobey’s ugly crying face or the time Emma Stone’s Gwen fell to her death.
-What we need is a spider-man film that breaks the mould, and that means skipping the origin story.
+What we need is a Spider-man film that breaks the mold, and that means skipping the origin story.

 This Spider-man film is already different – in some ways – to any other superhero film we’ve ever seen.
 For one thing, Iron Man is in it.
 And having a superhero debut like Homecoming with an already well-established character playing the well-meaning-if-easily-distracted mentor is new.
 It’s a dynamic that hasn’t hit the screens in this kind of way before.

 Don’t get me wrong, the mentor-newbie formula has been done plenty of times over the years.
 Look at Men in Black or RIPD or, well, any of a thousand more examples.
 But it hasn’t been done like this, not with an established character.
 It’s only been eight years since the first Iron Man film.
 We know his origin, we know his journey, we’re grounded and surrounded by the life of Tony Stark in an unprecedented way.
 In fact, as far as I know, no other character in the history of film has ever had this many appearances with a single actor.